autrin/lessonsunlived/README.md

 3. **Veganism and Sustainable Technology** - How vegan principles guide technology development for all beings
 4. **Feminism and Inclusive Technology** - How feminist principles shape inclusive and equitable software
 5. **The Joy of Learning: Why I'm Obsessed with Knowledge** - How insatiable curiosity drives personal growth and social change
-6. **Secular Humanism and Evidence-Based Technology** - How secular humanism and reason shape technology design
+6. **Atheism and Evidence-Based Technology** - How atheism and reason shape technology design

 Each post explores how code can serve freedom, protect privacy, and resist oppression.

 ## 🚀 Projects

-The website showcases several key projects from my GitHub portfolio, demonstrating both full-stack development skills and specialized research interests:
+The website showcases several key projects from my GitHub portfolio, demonstrating both full-stack development skills and specialized research interests.

-1. **ISU Pulse** - Comprehensive Android app for Iowa State University students and teachers.
-Features schedules, real-time chat, AI integration, weather, and friend suggestions to enhance campus experience.
-Built with modern mobile development practices and real-time data synchronization.

-2. **University Database** - Relational database system for university management implemented in Java and SQL using JDBC.
-Demonstrates database design principles, connection management, and full-stack application development.

-3. **Decentralized Web Lab** - A hands-on sandbox exploring libp2p, IPFS, simple mesh and more.
-Personal learning playground for peer-to-peer and content-addressed protocols in Python and Rust.

-4. **8-Puzzle Solver** - AI-based solver for the classic 8-puzzle problem implementing BFS, IDS, and A* with Manhattan Distance & Linear Conflict heuristics.
-Achieves 60x speedup through multiprocessing.

-5. **Gomoku AI Game** - Intelligent game-playing agent for Five-in-a-Row featuring Alpha-Beta pruning with custom evaluation functions.
-Advanced AI algorithms with threat detection and pattern recognition.

-6. **Toy Blockchain** - Educational implementation of blockchain technology in Python, demonstrating core concepts like blocks, hashing, and distributed consensus mechanisms.

-7. **Robotic Chess Player** - Autonomous robotic system using UR10e robot arm with computer vision and Stockfish chess engine.
-Features AprilTag detection, adaptive difficulty, and safe movement patterns.

-8. **Pokeman Game** - Console-based adventure game in C/C++ featuring dynamic world exploration, creature collection, turn-based battles, and inventory management with terminal graphics.

 ## 🎨 Customization